tinnakornpop/work-portfolio/README.md

 # work-portfolio
-Portfolio of web development work and AWS knowledge.
+Portfolio of web development work and AWS Cloud knowledge.